hazelcast/hazelcast-jet/README.md

 It's simple to set up, embeddable with no further depednencies, and makes it easy to build fault-tolerant, elastic data processing pipelines.

-Additionally, Jet provides robust distribiuted in-memory data storage for caching, stream enrichment and storing the results of processing.
+Jet also provides robust, distributed in-memory data storage for caching, stream enrichment and storing the results of processing.

 ---